sangam14/CloudNativeLab/Docker/Overview/Installing_Docker.md

 ```

 # For Ubuntu : Install Docker From a standard Ubuntu Repository
+{: .label .label-yellow }
 1. Use the apt command to install the docker.io package:

 ```